-5 Directive 2014/42/EU of the European Parliament and of the Council of 3 April 2014 on the freezing and confiscation of instrumentalities and proceeds of crime in the European Union (OJ L 127, 29.4.2014, p.
+Directive 2014/42/EU of the European Parliament and of the Council of 3 April 2014 on the freezing and confiscation of instrumentalities and proceeds of crime in the European Union (OJ L 127, 29.4.2014, p.
 39).

-6 Council Decision 2007/845/JHA of 6 December 2007 concerning cooperation between asset recovery offices of the Member States in the field of tracing and identification of proceeds from, or other property related to, crime (OJ L 332, 18.12.2007, p.
+Council Decision 2007/845/JHA of 6 December 2007 concerning cooperation between asset recovery offices of the Member States in the field of tracing and identification of proceeds from, or other property related to, crime (OJ L 332, 18.12.2007, p.
 103).

-7 Council Framework Decision 2005/212/JHA of 24 February 2005 on Confiscation of Crime-Related Proceeds, Instrumentalities and Property (OJ L 68, 15.3.2005, p.
+Council Framework Decision 2005/212/JHA of 24 February 2005 on Confiscation of Crime-Related Proceeds, Instrumentalities and Property (OJ L 68, 15.3.2005, p.
 49).

-(5) Therefore, the existing legal framework should be updated, so as to facilitate and ensure effective asset recovery and confiscation efforts across the Union.
+Therefore, the existing legal framework should be updated, so as to facilitate and ensure effective asset recovery and confiscation efforts across the Union.
 To that end, the Directive should lay down minimum rules on tracing and identification, freezing, confiscation and management of property within the framework of proceedings in criminal matters.
 In this context, proceedings in criminal matters is an autonomous concept of Union law interpreted by the Court of Justice of the European Union, notwithstanding the case law of the European Court of Human Rights.
 The term covers all types of freezing and confiscation orders issued following proceedings in relation to a criminal offence.
-It also covers other types of orders issued without a final conviction.
+It also covers other types of confiscation orders issued without a final conviction by a court having jurisdiction in particular in criminal matters.
 Proceedings in criminal matters could also encompass criminal investigations by the police and other law enforcement authorities.
-The Directive is without prejudice to the procedures that Member States may use to freeze and confiscate the property.
+In this context, the notion of court having jurisdiction in particular in eriminal matters is an autonomous concept of Union law interpreted by the Court of Justice of the European Union covering any court or tribunal which applies a procedure that satisfies the essential characteristics of criminal procedure.
+The Directive is, however, without prejudice to the procedures that Member States may use to freeze and confiscate the property in question.
+It is, therefore, for the Member State to decide whether to does not apply implement some of its provisions to freezing and confiscation measures within the framework of proceedings in civil or administrative law matters as long as these proceedings fulfill the criteria of proceedings in criminal matters as interpreted by the Court of Justice of the EU.
+However, nothing in this Directive shall be taken as requiring Member States to implement freezing and confiscation measures in civil or administrative proceedings in accordance with this Directive.
+In line with their national system, Member States may implement this Directive within the framework of either criminal law, administrative or civil law.
+The Directive applies without prejudice to freezing and confiscation measures within the framework of proceedings in civil or administrative matters.
 It is necessary to reinforce the capacity of competent authorities to deprive criminals of the proceeds from criminal activities.
 For this purpose, rules should be laid down to strengthen asset tracing and identification, as well as freezing capabilities, to improve management of frozen and confiscated property until its disposal based on a final confiscation order, to strengthen the instruments to confiscate instrumentalities and proceeds of crime and property derived from criminal activities of criminal organisations, and to improve the overall efficiency of the asset recovery system.